Soil Health Toolkit - FIC

 NRCS Conservation Technical Assistance

-USDA NRCS provides one-on-one guidance to operators and landowners on conservation techniques and tools via Conservation Technical Assistance, or CTA.
-The technical assistance offered through CTA often leads to the development of a conservation plan, which is a system of practices that addresses identified resource concerns and the needs of the producer.
+USDA NRCS provides one-on-one guidance to producers and landowners on conservation techniques and tools via Conservation Technical Assistance, or CTA.
+The technical assistance offered through CTA often leads to the development of a conservation plan, which is a system of practices that addresses identified resource concerns.
 Resource concerns are issues related to natural resources on the farm that can be improved through conservation practices.

 NRCS Financial Assistance Programs